Kanomus/OpenCVProject/README.md

 Functions and Classes:
-cv2.VideoCapture: Opens the specified video file for reading. cv2.createBackgroundSubtractorKNN: Creates a background subtractor object using the K-nearest neighbors method. cv2.getStructuringElement: Generates a structuring element for morphological operations. cv2.imshow: Displays an image or video frame. cv2.waitKey: Waits for a key event for a specified amount of time.
+cv2.VideoCapture: Opens the specified video file for reading. cv2.createBackgroundSubtractorKNN: Creates a background subtractor object using the K-nearest neighbours method. cv2.getStructuringElement: Generates a structuring element for morphological operations. cv2.imshow: Displays an image or video frame. cv2.waitKey: Waits for a key event for a specified amount of time.